Discover your dream jewels from vintage and antique jewellery.

 Monet was founded in 1929 by Michael and Jay Chernow in Providence, Rhode Island, and became one of the leading names in costume jewellery design during the 1940's.
 By the 1980's Monet was producing jewellery for Yves Saint Laurent, and is still a successful company today.

-Beneditto Panetta emigrated from Naples, Italy in 1901 and after working for Trifari and Pennino set up his own company in New York in 1945.
-He made replicas of fine jewellery and the slogan of the company was 'if it didn't look 'real', it went back to the drawing board'.
-Jewellery was produced using the finest quality materials and limited production runs and was therefore always expensive.
-The company was sold in the 1980's and closed in 1995.
+Beneditto Panetta emigrated from Naples, Italy in 1901 and after working for Trifari and Pennino, set up his own company in New York in 1945.
+He made replicas of fine jewellery, and the slogan of the company was ‘if it didn’t look ‘real’, it went back to the drawing board ‘.
+Jewellery was produced using the finest quality materials and limited production runs, and was therefore always expensive.
+Panetta was sold in the 1980s and closed in 1995.